DA: Fist fight at center of fatal shooting of Pottstown man

 McKay returned to his home bleeding from his nose and mouth and told his uncle, Harris, about the fight, the DA says.

-That's when Harris went outside and three gunshots were heard by McKay and other witnesses and Rhedrick was allegedly seen carrying a long gun wrapped in a blanket before he left the scene in a car.
+That’s when Harris went outside and three gunshots were heard by McKay and other witnesses, the DA's office said.
+Rhedrick was allegedly seen carrying a long gun wrapped in a blanket before he left the scene in a car, officials said.

 Three fired shotgun shells were recovered in the area of Harris’ body, police say.